Written by SmartSense

 How do I know those pills I just bought that were sitting on the shelf are still good?

-In the previous, second piece of this series about temperature monitoring and best storage practices in retail pharmacies we looked at the shelf-life of food as it relates to ambient temperature inside the store.
-In general, shelf-stable food products including canned, bottled and packaged goods are designed to be stored below 85°F (30°C), ideally 70°F (21°C).
+In this series about pharmaceutical temperature monitoring, we will discuss the best storage practices for pharmacies.
+In general, shelf-stable food products, including canned, bottled, and packaged goods, are designed to be stored below 85°F (30°C), ideally 70°F (21°C).
 But what about pharmaceuticals stored at ambient store temperatures, those bottles of pills, capsules, and tablets sitting there on the shelf?

-Fortunately room temperature pharmaceutical storage is subject to regulation in the U.S. The U.S. Food and Drug Administration (FDA) regulations in CFR 21 (CFR2111) defines stability testing for pharmaceutical manufacturers, and notes testing shall be used in determining appropriate storage conditions and expiration dates.
-(Section 211.166) In 21CFR205.50 the FDA guidelines for State Licensing of Wholesale Prescription Drug Distributors states that all facilities where prescription drugs are stored, warehoused, handled, marketed or displayed to be maintained properly.
-FDA wording follows in italic.
+Fortunately, room-temperature pharmaceutical storage is subject to regulation in the U.S. The U.S. Food and Drug Administration (FDA) regulations in CFR 21 (CFR2111) define stability testing for pharmaceutical manufacturers and note testing shall be used in determining appropriate storage conditions and expiration dates.
+(Section 211.166) In 21CFR205.50 the FDA guidelines for State Licensing of Wholesale Prescription Drug Distributors state that all facilities where prescription drugs are stored, warehoused, handled, marketed, or displayed are to be maintained properly.
+FDA wording follows in italics.

 (c) Storage.
 All prescription drugs shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs, or with requirements in the current edition of an official compendium, such as the United States Pharmacopeia/National Formulary (USP/NF).